fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/save-chelsea.md

     Chelsea access to adequate health care.
 ---
 ![chelsea (1).png]({{site.baseurl}}/img/action-network/chelsea (1).png)
-After years of inhumane treatment, having been held in conditions that the UN considers to be [torture](https://www.theguardian.com/world/2012/mar/12/bradley-manning-cruel-inhuman-treatment-un), Chelsea Manning, the Guardian columnist and whistleblower who has been in prison for [years](http://www.theguardian.com/commentisfree/2015/may/27/anniversary-chelsea-manning-arrest-war-diaries) serving a 35 year sentence for [exposing](http://www.theguardian.com/world/2013/aug/21/bradley-manning-35-years-prison-wikileaks-sentence) some of the U.S. government’s worst abuses, attempted to take her own life July 5th, 2016.
+After years of inhumane treatment, and having been held in conditions that the UN considers to be [torture](https://www.theguardian.com/world/2012/mar/12/bradley-manning-cruel-inhuman-treatment-un), Chelsea Manning, the Guardian columnist and whistleblower who has been in prison for [years](http://www.theguardian.com/commentisfree/2015/may/27/anniversary-chelsea-manning-arrest-war-diaries) serving a 35 year sentence for [exposing](http://www.theguardian.com/world/2013/aug/21/bradley-manning-35-years-prison-wikileaks-sentence) some of the U.S. government’s worst abuses, attempted to take her own life July 5th, 2016.

-Now, Army officials have [informed her](https://www.aclu.org/news/chelsea-manning-faces-new-charges-indefinite-solitary-confinement-related-suicide-attempt) that she is facing serious new charges directly related to her suicide attempt.
-These [new charges](https://www.aclu.org/legal-document/chelsea-manning-charge-sheet) include:
+Now, Army officials have [informed her](https://www.aclu.org/news/chelsea-manning-faces-new-charges-indefinite-solitary-confinement-related-suicide-attempt) that she is facing serious [new charges](https://www.aclu.org/legal-document/chelsea-manning-charge-sheet) directly related to her suicide attempt.
+These new charges include:

 1) **Resisting the force cell move team** (Chelsea was unconscious when this team arrived, which makes this charge particularly absurd.)